MontrealCorpusTools/PolyglotDB/docs/source/tutorial_enrichment.rst

 .. note::

-   See :ref:`enrich_speakers` for more details on utterance enrichment.
+   See :ref:`enrich_speakers` for more details on enrichment from csvs.

 .. _tutorial_stress_enrichment: